 This course is aimed at students who:

 This course is assessed by exams.
-You will explore arguments for and against the existence of God and psychological approaches to religious experience.
-You will look at issues surrounding life after death, scientific challenges to religious belief, evil and suffering and ethical language.
-You will examine key moral principles such as sexual identity, war and medical ethics, and look closely at ethical theories around animal rights, meta ethics, free will and responsibility, including the work of the theorists such as Bentham and Kant.
+You will explore arguments for the existence of God and psychological challenges from Freud and Jung.
+You will look at issues surrounding life after death, evil and suffering, and religious and ethical language.
+Our students also cover topics including but not limited to: gender, sexuality, pluralism, religion and science, war and medical ethics in depth, and look closely at ethical theories around animal rights, meta ethics, free will and responsibility, including the work of theorists such as Bentham and Kant.